 Multi Stem Trees

-A multi-stem tree is defined as having two or more stems arising from or near ground level, growing from one root system.
+A multi-stem tree has two or more stems arising from or near ground level, growing from one root system.
 Trees with decorative bark, such as white birch, are often grown this way to give maximum bark appreciation.
 Customers should take care to ensure they are buying a proper multi-stem and not a "3 in a pot" type arrangement which is a much cheaper growth method (our are the real deal).

-A mature tree with an upright clear stem measuring from the soil level to the lowest branch of approximately 1.8m-2.0m in height which then supports a branched crown.
+A more mature tree with an upright clear stem of approximately 1.8m-2.0m (measured from the soil to the lowest branches of the crown), which then supports a branched crown.
 Depending on the species or cultivar, the crown may have a central leader with side branches or have a fully branched head.
-Standards are available in different forms which all relate to their size (see Girth).
+Standards are available in different forms relating to their girth size (circumference of the stem measured 1m above soil level), not height.
 Note: although heights are given for these trees, it becomes less significant and should be used as a guide, with girth becoming more important.
-These trees can all be managed by one strong person (with care because they are heavy).

 Standard: either 6-10cm or 8-10cm girth, approximately 2.5-3.0m in height.